-A/V equipment includes a wall-hung flat-screen HDTV that can be connected to a computer.
+A/V equipment includes a wall-hung flat-screen HDTV with HDMI input.

 Library meeting rooms are primarily for the use of the Library staff, Library related organizations, and Library sponsored programs.
 When not in use by the Library or Library related organizations, the rooms may be used for meetings of Tiverton municipal departments & boards, local groups, organizations and businesses, according to the following guidelines and conditions:

 - Rooms may be booked at no cost by groups holding meetings that are free of charge and open to the public.

 - Reservations for meeting space are not confirmed until the reserving party is notified.